 Implantable loop recorder.
 This small ECG device is implanted just under the skin of your chest and is used for continuous, long-term monitoring of your heart's electrical activity, particularly if you have infrequent symptoms.

 This test is rarely used to screen for sick sinus syndrome.
 However, in some cases, it can help check the function of your sinus node, as well as other electrical properties of your heart.

 During this test, thin, flexible tubes (catheters) tipped with electrodes are threaded through your blood vessels to various spots along the electrical pathways in your heart.
 Once in place, the electrodes can precisely map the spread of electrical impulses during each beat and may identify the source of heart rhythm problems.

-Your doctor will likely check your current medications to see if any could be interfering with the function of your sinus node.
-Medications used to treat high blood pressure or heart disease — such as beta blockers or calcium channel blockers — can worsen abnormal heart rhythms.
-In some cases, adjusting these medications can relieve symptoms.
+Your doctor will likely check your current medications to see if any could be interfering with the function of your sinus node, including some medications used to treat high blood pressure or heart disease.
+Your doctor may adjust these medications or prescribe alternatives.

 Pacing the heart